One of the more common problems encountered with automatic transmissions is a delayed engagement.

 Many transmission problems are not always a direct result of an internal problem.
 This is evident more so in today’s modern computer controlled transmissions.

 Today’s vehicles are a wealth of computer technology.
 There can be a single computer or many computers used in your vehicle.
 These computers use inputs from many sensors located through out the vehicle.
 The computer uses this information to be able to properly operate your transmission.
 Something as simple as a speed sensor failure (approx. $50.00 to $200.00 to repair) can lead you to believe you’ve suffered major transmission failure.

-A throttle position sensor located in the engine compartment will also affect transmission operation.
+A throttle position sensor is located in the engine compartment and it can also affect proper transmission operation.
 Today’s modern vehicles have so much more technology that was used to put man on the moon.
 As you have just learned, today’s transmissions are very complex and complicated components that require expert service.